Disparities in access to US quantum information education: Discussion and conclusions

 Despite calls to emphasize equity and inclusion in the development of QIS education programs \cite{Aiello:2021,Singh:2021,Perron:2021}, our work demonstrates that clear disparities still exist in where these programs are being implemented.
 Both QIS coursework and degrees are disproportionately found at private R1 research institutions.
 These institutions tend to cater to a student body that is markedly wealthier than the average institution (see Fig.~\ref{fig:income}), resulting in an inequitable pipeline even if QIS education programs themselves are representative of the demographic makeup of the universities in which they are housed (rarely the case for STEM disciplines in practice).
 We also see evidence that QIS education programs appear rarer in rural states and at institutions serving higher populations of low-income students, risking the exclusion of rural and low-income populations from quantum careers.

 Unlike Ref.~\cite{Cervantes:2021}, we do not find MSI status to be a statistically significant predictor of either the number of QIS courses or degrees offered by an institution.
-We hope this means that recent initiatives intended to promote QIS education at MSIs -- such as the IBM-HBCU Quantum Center \cite{Lee:2021} and an NSF-funded webinar at Colorado School of Mines in 2022 \cite{Mines-webinar} -- are making progress in closing this equity gap.
-A more sober assessment is that equity gaps on the basis of MSI status as identified in Ref.~\cite{Cervantes:2021} may still be present, just primarily mediated by other institutional traits such as Carnegie classification or the percentage of low-income students.
-Our analysis of cross-correlation between independent variables in Appendix B lends credence to this latter interpretation: strong correlation ($r=0.62$) between the independent variables Is\_MSI and Pell\_Grant warrants concern about racial equity in access to QIS educational programs even if the effect is primarily mediated through income rather than race.
+We hope this means that recent initiatives intended to promote QIS education at MSIs -- such as the IBM-HBCU Quantum Center \cite{Lee:2021} and an NSF-funded webinar at Colorado School of Mines in 2022 \cite{Mines-webinar} -- are making progress in closing this gap.
+A more sober assessment could be that disparities in access on the basis of MSI status as identified in Ref.~\cite{Cervantes:2021} may still be present, just primarily mediated by other institutional traits such as Carnegie classification or the percentage of low-income students.
+Our analysis of cross-correlation between independent variables in Appendix~\ref{app:correlation} lends credence to this latter interpretation: strong correlation ($r=0.62$) between the independent variables Is\_MSI and Pell\_Grant warrants concern about racial equality and equity in access to QIS educational programs even if the effect is primarily mediated through income rather than race, though our findings suggest that approaches sensitive to income are likely necessary to remedy these gaps.